-Emily’s practice focuses on commercial litigation, commercial fraud, and the closely related areas of insurance, professional negligence, product liability and property damage.
+Emily is developing a broad international commercial practice, focusing on international arbitration, commercial litigation, commercial fraud, and the closely related areas of insurance, professional negligence, product liability and property damage.
 She also acts for a range of clubs and individual athletes dealing with contractual and personal injury matters in sport disputes.

 Emily regularly appears in the High Court and County Court in all levels of claims and applications, including interim applications before both Masters and Judges.

 Emily is noted for her approachability and ease with clients.
-A summary of Emily’s practice across chambers’ discrete areas of expertise can be found below.
+A summary of Emily’s commercial practice can be found below.

 Emily acts in all forms of commercial disputes both as sole counsel and as junior counsel.
 She has experience in dealing with a range of disputes from small contractual disputes involving SME businesses, through to high value international disputes in the English courts and in international arbitrations.
 Emily has experience of interim applications including freezing injunctions and Norwich Pharmacal applications.
 Emily has experience of working in the Middle East and speaks fluent French and conversational Arabic and Spanish.

 Whilst seconded to Baker McKenzie Habib Al Mulla in Dubai, Emily worked on a number of arbitrations, including DIFC-LCIA and DIAC arbitrations across a range of subject matters including banking, intellectual property and general commercial disputes.
 Emily also has experience of DFSA regulatory matters (including advisory and compliance) and DIFC hearings.

 Instructed as sole counsel in a DIFC banking dispute.

 - Instructed on behalf of the defendant in a DIFC-LCIA intellectual property dispute, led by Isabel Jamal (8 New Square) and Stephen Houseman QC (Essex Court Chambers).